International Citizens Insurance Logo

 You Already Have Coverage

-Some credit cards, such as American Express, offer limited travel insurance, so it's wise to check your card's benefits before you go.
+Some credit cards, such as American Express, offer limited travel insurance; therefore, it’s wise to check your card’s benefits before traveling.

 You’re Traveling Domestically